 A handful of years ago, my sisters, dad and I started realizing that something had changed with Mom's ability to remember small things.
 At first, we just brushed it off.
 Then, paired with her chronic dizziness, her memory issues seemed to get worse.
-After many doctors appointments, we found out about six years ago what we had been fearing - she has Alzheimer’s.
+After many doctors appointments, we found out about seven years ago what we had been fearing - she has Alzheimer’s.

 I feel that there isn't a lot of awareness in public about the disease.
 Society is catered to a young, fast-paced life, and that's really hard to keep up with if you have Alzheimer's.
 It's hard for my mom to make a decision on a menu at a restaurant, and oftentimes waitstaff can get impatient.
 It can be very isolating when you feel like no one gets you.